SumanthRH/SumanthRH/README.md

 ### Hi there 👋

-- 😄 I'm Sumanth, a software engineer at Anyscale.
+- 😄 I'm Sumanth, a software engineer at Anyscale, working on post-training.
 My primary interests are broadly in machine learning and systems engineering.
 - 🚀 I'm trying to understand generative models, and have worked on finetuning and in-context learning for language models.
 Addicted to compute 🤖
 - 💻 I've made open-source contributions to 🤗 PEFT and Accelerate.
 - 🌱 I'm trying to learn what it takes to build machine learning systems in practice.